 The NWMO's governance comprises the Member organizations, the Board of Directors and its Advisory Council.
-The NWMO is subject to the requirements of the Nuclear Fuel Waste Act and oversight by the Minister of Natural Resources Canada.
-The NWMO's implementation of a repository under Adaptive Phased Management will be regulated by the Nuclear Safety and Control Act (NSCA) and its associated regulations to protect the health, safety and security of Canadians and the environment, and to respect Canada's international commitments on the peaceful use of nuclear energy.
-A licensing decision by the CNSC on an Adaptive Phased Management repository can only be taken after the environmental assessment has been completed under the Canadian Environmental Assessment Act.
+The NWMO is subject to the requirements of the Nuclear Fuel Waste Act (NFWA) and oversight by the Minister of Natural Resources Canada.
+The NWMO's implementation of a repository as part of Adaptive Phased Management will be regulated under the Nuclear Safety and Control Act (NSCA) and its associated regulations to protect the health, safety and security of Canadians and the environment, and to respect Canada's international commitments on the peaceful use of nuclear energy.
+A licensing decision by the Canadian Nuclear Safety Commission (CNSC) on an Adaptive Phased Management repository can only be taken after the environmental assessment has been completed under the Canadian Environmental Assessment Act.
 All aspects of the NWMO's work will meet or exceed all applicable regulatory standards and requirements for protecting the health, safety and security of humans and the environment.